programming-hero-web-course-4/b10a8-gadget-heaven-munna516/README.md

 6. Conditional Rendering

-** I’ve implemented local storage to manage and retain data on your website, providing efficient, persistent state across sessions without server dependencies.
+** I’ve implemented local storage to manage and retain data on this website, providing efficient, persistent state across sessions without server dependencies.

 ** 5 features of your project
 1. Category Base Product